Thou shalt not commit adultery: Judaism

+defines what constitutes adultery in the Hebrew Bible, and it also prescribes the punishment as capital punishment.
+In this verse, and in the Jewish tradition, adultery consists of sexual intercourse between a man and a married woman who is not his lawful wife:

+And the man that committeth adultery with another man's wife, even he that committeth adultery with his neighbour's wife, the adulterer and the adulteress shall surely be put to death.

+Thus, according to the Hebrew Bible, adultery is not committed if the female participant is unmarried (unless she is betrothed to be married), while the marital status of the male participant is irrelevant (he himself could be unmarried or married to another woman).

+If a married woman was raped by a man who is not her husband, only the rapist is punished for adultery.
+The victim is not punished: as the Bible declares, "this matter is similar to when a man rises up against his fellow and murders him"; just as a murder victim is not guilty of murder, a rape victim is not guilty of adultery.

-In the Torah, if a husband suspected his wife of adultery, there was a prescribed ordeal she underwent to determine her guilt or innocence.
-A separate procedure was to be followed if a newly-wed husband became suspicious that his wife had been promiscuous before marriage.
+If a husband suspected his wife of adultery, the ordeal of the bitter water could be performed to determine her guilt or innocence.
 Alternatively, to enforce capital punishment for adultery, at least two witnesses were required, and both the man and woman involved were subject to punishment.
 While cases of adultery could thus be difficult to prove, divorce laws added over the years enabled a husband to divorce his wife on circumstantial evidence of adultery, without witnesses or additional evidence.
-If a woman committed unlawful intercourse against her will, she was not guilty of adultery, because she did not act as a free agent.
-Punishment was not inflicted in such cases, and the legal consequences of adultery did not follow.

-In the first century, enforcement of the ordeal of the bitter water became less common, as additional restrictions were put on prosecution of capital cases of adultery.
-In the year 40, before the destruction of the Second Temple, the Jewish courts relinquished their right to inflict capital punishment.
-Changes in punishment for adultery were enacted: The adulterer was scourged, and the husband of the adulteress was not allowed to forgive her crime, but was compelled to divorce her, and she lost all her property rights under her marriage contract.
+Before the destruction of the Second Temple, the Jewish courts relinquished their right to inflict capital punishment.
+Changes in punishment for adultery were enacted: The adulterer was scourged, and the husband of the adulteress was compelled to divorce her, and she lost all her property rights under her marriage contract.
 The adulteress was not allowed to marry the one with whom she had committed adultery; if she did, they were forced to separate.

-Although legal enforcement was inconsistently applied, the mitzvah remained.
-Adultery is one of three sins (along with blasphemy / idolatry and murder) that are to be resisted to the point of death.
+Although legal enforcement was inconsistently applied, the commandment not to commit adultery remained.
+Adultery is one of three sins (along with idolatry and murder) that are to be resisted to the point of death.
 This was the consensus of the rabbis at the meeting at Lydda, during the Bar Kokhba revolt of 132.

 The mitzvah to practice sexual relations only within marriage is affirmed by Orthodox, Conservative, and Reform rabbis into modern times.
-They point out that sexual relations outside of marriage undermine marriage and even love itself, and also emphasize the positive role of sexual relations in strengthening and promoting love within marriage.
+They claim that sexual relations outside of marriage undermine marriage and even love itself, and also emphasize the positive role of sexual relations in strengthening and promoting love within marriage.